Illini West High School

+District boundary

+In Hancock County, the district includes that county's part of Dallas City as well as Bentley, Carthage, Ferris, La Harpe, and Pontoosuc.
+In Henderson County, the district includes that county's part of Dallas City, as well as Lomax.

+Within Hancock County, the district includes all of Carthage, Harmony, and La Harpe townships, most of Dallas City, Durham, Fountain Green, Hancock, Pilot Grove, Prairie, and Rock Creek townships, and part of Bear Creek Township.
+Within Henderson County, the district includes most of Lomax and Terre Haute townships.
+The district extends into pieces of Blandisville Township, McDonough County.

 Academics

 In 2009 Illini West High School did not make Adequate Yearly Progress, with 48% of students meeting standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
-The school's average high school graduation rate between 2008-2009 was 100%.
+The school's average high school graduation rate between 2008 and 2009 was 100%.

 Athletics

 Illini West High School competes in the Prairieland Conference and is a member school in the Illinois High School Association.
 The IWHS mascot is the Chargers, symbolized by a horse, with school colors of navy blue and orange.
-The school has 4 state championships on record in team athletics and activities, Boys Football in 2008-2009 (3A) and 2010-2011 (3A), Bass Fishing in 2010 and Girls Track 2015 (1A).
+The school has 4 state championships on record in team athletics and activities, Boys Football in 2008-2009 (3A) and 2010-2011 (3A), Bass Fishing in 2010, Girls Track 2015 (1A), and Boys Track 2017 (1A).
 However, predecessor high school won 6 more state championships: Boys Football in 1995-1996 (1A), 1998-1999 (1A), 1999-2000 (1A), and 2000-2001 (1A), as Carthage High School; Girls Basketball in 1991-1992 (A); and Girls Basketball in 1992-1993 (A) as Carthage High School.